-Branding Is Not What You Say.
-It’s the Mark Others Place on You.
+Personal Branding Is Reputation: The Mark Others Place on You

 Long before personal branding became a marketing concept, it was an agricultural practice.